 Since those early days, after many hours making puppets with scraps of furs and practising in front of a mirror and on a home video camera, Warrick has become a competent performer who is devoted to making every show he is involved in the best that it can possibly be.
 His involvement with every element from costumes, props and sets to writing and direction reflects the passion he feels for his job.
 He has many plans and ideas to direct and produce his own shows.

 From his first TV work on CBeebies Bafta nominated Space Pirates performing in 30 pop song parodies, he went on to join CBBC.
 There he has performed and consulted on various projects, including Ed and Oucho’s Excellent Inventions and BBC 2’s live weekend show Transmission Impossible which he was involved in and developed from conception.

-Recently Warrick’s childhood dreams have come true when he made a Sesame Street spin-off, a Jim Henson Entertainment show and had the honour of working on feature film ‘Muppets Most Wanted’ for every day that it shot in the UK.
+In the last few years Warrick as worked on a Sesame Street spin-off, a Jim Henson Entertainment show and had the honour of working on feature film ‘Muppets Most Wanted’ for every day that it shot in the UK.
 He has also ventured outside Childrens TV on the BBC3 show Mongrels where he performs many characters including leading character Marion the cat.